 Updated information and tips are available at www.coronavirus.gov.

-Individuals diagnosed with Systemic Sclerosis, especially those who are on immunosuppression treatments, or have lung disease, strictly adhere to national, state, and local directives for social distancing, and stay at home orders.
+Individuals diagnosed with Systemic Sclerosis, especially those who are on immunosuppressive treatments, or have lung disease, strictly adhere to national, state, and local directives for social distancing, and stay at home orders.

 During the rapidly evolving COVID-19 pandemic, restrictions on social distancing, self-isolation, and "shelter at home" mandates vary greatly by state and locality.

-It is important that those with underlying health conditions, including Systemic Sclerosis, those taking immunosuppression treatments or have lung disease practice the maximum precautions to reduce the risk of COVID-19 exposure.
+It is important that those with underlying health conditions, including Systemic Sclerosis, those taking immunosuppressive treatments or who have lung disease practice the maximum precautions to reduce the risk of COVID-19 exposure.
 These include: